 Complaint-Free: Who Me?

-When I walked into Barnes and Noble and started browsing through a copy of A Complaint-Free World five years ago, I considered myself the most optimistic, positive, encouraging person I knew.
+When I walked into Barnes and Noble and started browsing through a copy of A Complaint-Free World a number of years ago, I considered myself the most optimistic, positive, encouraging person I knew.

 In fact, I joked to my husband that we needed to buy two (maybe three) dozen copies to give all the negative people in my life who drag me down with their never-ending complaints, criticism, and gossip.